savoirfairelinux/building-inclusive-open-source-software/docs/A-ASP.md

 # 🚀 A-ASP: Accessibility starting point

-> This short module allows people to share anonymously their initial position regarding accessibility.
-Participants are asked a few questions which results are then shown on the screen and discussed collectively.
+> This short module allows people to share anonymously their initial position by answering questions regarding accessibility, before discussing the results collectively.

 **⛳️ Section** : A. What is accessibility ?